Florune/florune-wallet/README.md

 Our mission is to build a world where individuals and organizations have **complete sovereignty** over their assets, data, and digital identity—empowering them to engage in **trustless, borderless agreements** without dependence on intermediaries.

 We envision a future where **privacy, security, and autonomy** are built into every transaction, enabling **decentralized collaboration** at scale.
-By combining blockchain, verifiable credentials, and decentralized identity, Contract Foundry redefines how people transact, verify, and trust—onchain and on their own terms.
+By combining blockchain, verifiable credentials, and decentralized identity, MetaRune redefines how people transact, verify, and trust—onchain and on their own terms.

 ---